 There are, however, still ways you can pick up some bitcoin.

 This is not a list of ways to earn bitcoin by playing games or performing tasks (many of those are using your computer to mine crypto… and giving you a smaller piece) – these are offers that will give you bitcoin just for signing up.
-They are offered by financial companies who are willing to give you those bitcoins in return for your business.
+They are offered by financial companies or cryptocurrency exchanges who are willing to give you those bitcoins in return for your business.

 While the bitcoin may be “free,” some may require you to make a deposit.
 So in that sense, it’s not something for nothing.
 You won’t just get bitcoin for free – you’ll have to make a commitment as well.
 But what you deposit is still yours, so the coins themselves are free.